 There was the year that Domingo refers to as “The failure of his life.”
 That year, the price of vegetables went down so low that Domingo essentially lost his whole harvest.
 He began looking for additional jobs, but the whole community was struggling.
-Domingo was about to sell his land when one of his neighbors told him about Mentors Guatemala, and how they could provide him with a solution in the form of mentoring, training and a small loan.
+Domingo was about to sell his land when one of his neighbors told him about Mentors Guatemala, and how they could provide him with a solution in the form of mentoring, business training, and a small loan.

-Domingo Ramirez never had the opportunity to attend school as a child because his family did not have the means to pay for his education.
+Domingo never had the opportunity to attend school as a child because his family did not have the means to pay for his education.
 Domingo dedicated himself to agriculture because he could learn with hands-on experience from those around him.

 In the rural mountainous region of Guatemala Domingo lives with his wife and eight children, ages eight to twenty-seven.
 Both Domingo and his wife worked hard and they were able to generate enough money to build an adobe house and start planting vegetables on a small plot of land.